 Finally, the Fox News recently had an article entitled “7 Ways to Cool Your Home Without an Air Conditioner” their resident handyman said “Window films offer a ton of benefits, from cutting energy costs to providing you privacy while still enjoying the view and light of the great outdoors.
 They can provide up to 98 percent infrared heat reduction compared to unprotected windows, and reduce temperature imbalances in your home.”

-With these experts talking about how window film can cut home energy bills, isn’t it worth you looking into it this Summer as the temperature rises?
-If you would like to learn more, click HERE and then contact us by calling (717) 665-4141 or emailing us at firstname.lastname@example.org.
-We would be happy to discuss the options with you and provide you with a free, no obligation quote of implementing a residential window tinting product into your Lancaster or Harrisburg, Pennsylvania area home.
+With these experts taking about how window film can cut home energy bills, isn’t it worth you looking into it this Summer as the temperature rises?
+If you would like to learn more, click HERE and then contact us by calling (717) 665-4141 or emailing us at email@example.com.